TejasPanda/univoice/README.md

 2. Login with **Google** (if your email is registered) or use the **Admin Credentials** above.
 3.  **For Testing:** You can modify `seed.py` to generate dummy data for Students, Wardens, and Mentors to test different dashboards.

-## 🤝 Contributing
-Feel free to fork this repo and submit Pull Requests.
-For major changes, please open an issue first to discuss what you would like to change.

-## 📄 License
-This project is licensed under the MIT License.